scrapoxy/scrapoxy/README.md

 It can be started in seconds using Docker, or be deployed in a complex, distributed environment with Kubernetes.

-### 🔓 Open Source 🔓
+### 🔓 Free and Open Source 🔓

-And of course, Scrapoxy is open source, under the MIT license.
+And of course, Scrapoxy remains free and open source, under the MIT license.

 I simply ask you to give me **credit** if you redistribute or use it in a project 🙌.